-At December 31, 2021, the Company's contractual commitments pursuant to clinical trial agreements, clinical trial monitoring agreements, and agreements for the production of LB-100 for clinical use, as described below, aggregated \$8,646,000, which are currently scheduled to be incurred through December 31, 2025.
+At December 31, 2022, the Company's unpaid remaining contractual commitments pursuant to clinical trial agreements, and clinical trial monitoring agreements, as described below, aggregated \$7,892,000, which are currently scheduled to be incurred through December 31, 2025.
 The Company's ability to conduct and fund these contractual commitments is subject to the timely availability of sufficient capital to fund such expenditures, as well as any changes in the allocation or reallocation of such funds to the Company's current or future clinical trial programs.
 The Company expects that the full amount of these expenditures will be incurred only if such clinical trial programs are conducted as originally designed and their respective enrollments and duration are not modified or reduced.
 Clinical trial programs, such as the types that the Company is engaged in, can be highly variable and can frequently involve a series of changes and modifications over time as clinical data is obtained and analyzed, and are frequently modified, suspended or terminated before the clinical trial endpoint.
 Accordingly, such contractual commitments as discussed herein should be considered as estimates only based on current clinical assumptions and conditions, and are typically subject to significant revisions over time.